VivaRado/VRD-Typography-Library/Lib/kerning_adjust/README.md

  - Your kerning gets stored in LocalStorage.
  - Class Kerning, so you can kern all letters of a class.

-At this point no kerning values are being transfered to the EFOs.
+On save, the data are transfered to ```efo/kerning/adjustments.json``` And on - separatly running - kerning_compress_flat.py on that EFO.
+Then runing - efo_to_var.py - clearing the cache data - the interface mirrors the changes.
+Working on integrating this.

 ### Python Requirements

 ```flask_socketio, flask_session, flask_cors```